-- > Continue to restrict access within 1/4 mile of the reservoir to preserve the buffer. - Close 34E for public use, but retain road for site and reservoir maintenance (including North Poudre Irrigation Company). - > Look for opportunities to remove additional barbed wire fencing on the site. - Pursue opportunities to work with partners (e.g., Ducks Unlimited) to restore duck nesting on the 20 acres adjacent to Fossil Creek Reservoir.
+- > Continue to restrict access within 1/4 mile of the reservoir to preserve the buffer. - Close 34E for public use, but retain road for site and reservoir maintenance (including North Poudre Irrigation Company). - > Look for opportunities to remove additional barbed wire fencing on the site. - Pursue opportunities to work with non-profit partnerships to restore duck nesting on the 20 acres adjacent to Fossil Creek Reservoir.